ishwar-ikm/team-flow-website/README.md

 ## Introduction

-This is a Team Flow website is designed.
+This is a Team Flow web design.
 The website includes navbar, email input box, carousel etc.

 ## Features